 Medical Billing and Coding Certifications

-check mark Edited by
+Edited by

 A U.S. Department of Health and Human Services study analyzing Medicare claims from 2020-2021 found $1 billion in coding mistakes.
-Becoming certified in medical billing and coding can help prevent mistakes and showcase your expertise to potential employers.
+Becoming certified in medical billing and coding can help prevent errors and showcase your expertise to potential employers.

 Find out how you can advance your medical billing and coding career by earning a certification.
 Discover how to get certified and the requirements, including costs and eligibility.